Christmas Round-Up: Christmas Morning Breakfast Ideas!

 5. Gingerbread Waffles: What food could remind you more of Christmas than gingerbread?
 These waffles would be a fabulous breakfast and you won’t even mind that you can’t make houses with them!

 6. Waffle Donuts (Wonuts): Biscuits cooked in the waffle iron.
-I’m trying this for sure!!
+This is a “must try” for sure!!

 7. Pebbletastic Breakfast Muffins: I’m pretty sure the littles would go wild over these!